 The preceding is an excerpt from a piece I published in January titled “Here’s the Thing: A Trump presidency — or one like it — was inevitable.”
-The premise I set forth is that the many malignant factions of society that, during Trump’s presidency, have become more noticeable and emboldened than at any other time in recent history exist not because Trump is president, but rather that Trump is president specifically because those factions of society exist and have been allowed to flourish relatively unchecked.
+The premise I set forth is that the many malignant factions of society that have become more noticeable and emboldened during Trump’s presidency exist not because Trump is president, but rather that Trump is president specifically because those factions of society exist and have been allowed to flourish relatively unchecked.

 Upon reading said piece, an anonymous reader responded thusly:

 There’s a lot of anger and bitterness in the tone of your article.
 Sadly it is not one that will unite the country, especially if you see some of your fellow Americans as deplorable.
-It was very sad when the Republicans pass [sic] the recent tax bill without a single Democrat [sic] vote, it was very sad when the Democrats passed the AHCA [sic] without a single Republican vote.
-As a citizen who was once an immigrant I love this county [sic] and our Republic.
+It was very sad when the Republicans passed the recent tax bill without a single Democrat [sic] vote, it was very sad when the Democrats passed the AHCA [sic] without a single Republican vote.
+As a citizen who was once an immigrant I love this country and our Republic.
 In the eyes of those who knew no freedom, liberty, or justice, America is a beacon of hope.
-Not all Trump supporters are who you describe, just like not all Obama supporters are not Harvey Weinstein’s [sic].
-The underlying solution is not in dehumanizing other people verbally because Trump won the presidency, but reaching across the isle [sic] like Lincoln.”
+Not all Trump supporters are who you describe, just like not all Obama supporters are not Harvey Weinstein’s.
+The underlying solution is not in dehumanizing other people verbally because Trump won the presidency, but reaching across the aisle like Lincoln.”

 I’m tempted to begin dismantling this person’s seemingly well-intentioned argument by tearing to shreds their invocation of President Lincoln, a laughable analogy in the context of present-day American politics, but I’ll get to that shortly.
 First, however, let us agree that this person’s entire position is predicated upon the mistaken belief that I should accept as legitimate and normal the chaos presidency of an unfit and thoroughly unqualified demagogue elected by an overwhelming minority of voters, many of whom were directly influenced by a foreign enemy who meddled in our election process.

 There’s a lot of anger and bitterness in the tone of your article.”